Fire and rescue services

 Always wear a helmet.
 Make sure your passenger does too.

+Yellow taxis are generally available but safety standards such as working seat belts are low.
 Taxis touting for business outside the airport, hotels and tourist attractions often try to charge high prices.

 If you need to travel by taxi: